 You do need to know your puppy’s weight in kilograms to use the calorie calculators, so you can use the lbs. to kg converter below to find your puppy’s weight in kg.

 Once you have determined your puppy’s daily kcal needs, you can find out your puppy’s nutrient needs, by visiting the nutrient calculators here.
-(Link will be activated June 2020)
+(Link will be reactivated Fall 2020)

 There are two growth stage calorie calculators: One is for small and medium breed puppies and one is for large and extra large breed puppies.
 These provide you with your puppy’s DER configured using the biomath/allometric equations taught in the Introduction to Caloric Feeding for Puppies Guide.